Neelansh-Khare/Neelansh-Khare/README.md

 ## Hi 👋

-I'm Neel, and Software Engineer and CS graduate from UC Irvine (CO'25)
+I'm Neel, a Software Engineer and CS graduate from UC Irvine (CO'25)

 💼 Currently @ Neuracities